canonical/open-documentation-academy/multipass/Linux.md

 Codename:		kinetic
 ```

 Perhaps after using this instance for a while, you decide that what you really need is the latest LTS version of Ubuntu, with a more informative name and a little more memory and disk.
-You can delete the "coherent-trumpetfish" instance by running
+You can delete the "coherent-trumpetfish" instance by running the following command:

 `multipass delete coherent-trumpetfish`

-You can now launch the type of instance you need by running this:
+You can now launch the type of instance you need by running this command:

 `multipass launch lts --name ltsInstance --memory 2G --disk 10G --cpus 2`